 Another difficult one.
 When you are married, finances should be transparent, but maybe not so in a more casual relationship.
-A common issue in abusive relationships is that the controlling person causes the other to be financially dependent on them, so keeping some financial independence is a good thing.
-In my abusive relationship, Ben would force me to pay for things by saying he had no money.
-In the end it was me who had no money!
+A common issue in abusive relationships is that the controlling person causes the other to be financially dependent on them, so keeping some financial independence can be a good thing.
 So you need to decide your financial contribution to the relationship.
 For example if you have just met, how do you share the cost of meals out, fuel, drinks etc?
 In a house, who is going to pay the bills, food, rent?
-After I had paid for everything and got into debt in the process, there was no appreciation from Ben at all.
-Not one bit.

 The Home Space

 The respect for someone’s living space is pretty important.
 If one person is tidy and one not, this can cause problems.
 You need to set your boundary as to how much you can compromise.
 Do you need to have an area that’s just for you where you can be as tidy or untidy as you like?
 Constantly tidying someone else’s stuff of conversely leaving all your mess everywhere is not respectful to the other person.

 Set your boundaries here firmly and don’t do things you feel uncomfortable with to please or to try to keep your partner.
 If your partner cares about you they should respect your feelings.
 This is not just in the kinds of things you do but how often and where.